gofynd/fdk-client-kotlin/documentation/platform/CART.md

-Use this API to get the shared cart details as per the token generated using the share-cart API.
+Retrieve the items shared with you via a cart link.

 *Returned Response:*